jenkinsci/docker/README.md

 This is highly recommended.
 Treat the jenkins_home directory as you would a database - in Docker you would generally put a database on a volume.

-If your volume is inside a container - you can use ```docker cp $ID:/var/jenkins_home``` command to extract the data, or other options to find where the volume data is.
+If your volume is inside a container - you can use `docker cp $ID:/var/jenkins_home` command to extract the data, or other options to find where the volume data is.
 Note that some symlinks on some OSes may be converted to copies (this can confuse jenkins with lastStableBuild links etc)

-For more info check Docker docs section on [Managing data in containers](https://docs.docker.com/engine/tutorials/dockervolumes/)
+For more info check Docker docs section on [Use volumes](https://docs.docker.com/storage/volumes/)

 # Setting the number of executors

-You can specify and set the number of executors of your Jenkins master instance using a groovy script.
-By default its set to 2 executors, but you can extend the image and change it to your desired number of executors :
+You can define the number of executors on your Jenkins controller using a groovy script.
+By default it is set to 2 executors, but you can extend the image and change it to your desired number of executors (recommended 0 executors on the controller) :

 `executors.groovy`
 ```
 import jenkins.model.*
-Jenkins.instance.setNumExecutors(5)
+Jenkins.instance.setNumExecutors(0) // Recommended to not enable executors on the controller
 ```

 and `Dockerfile`